Working with new Content Builder Projects

 Core Properties

-Here are the main properties available work with:
+Here are the main properties available to work with:

 | Property | Description | Default Value |